 Upon reaching the Serolsar Lake

-There are several shops where you can sit & relax over a cup of Chai just before getting mesmerized by Lake beauty.
+There are several shops where you can sit & relax over a cup of Chai just before getting mesmerized by Lake Beauty.

-That was from the short Serolsar Lake Trek.
+That’s it from the Serolsar Lake Trek.